5 Types of Buttercream Frosting to Top Your Cake

 How to store: American buttercream frosting can be left out at room temperature on a cake, or in a storage container, for up to three days.

 Have a lot of leftover frosting?
 It can also be stored in the fridge or the freezer in an airtight container.
 Keep it in the fridge for one week or in the freezer for three months.
 Because this frosting is made up of just butter, sugar and milk, it will not go bad very fast.
+Learn how to make all the best types of frosting to top your bakes.

 2. French Buttercream